ioncoincore/ion/contrib/gitian-keys/README.md

 The file `keys.txt` contains fingerprints of the public keys of Gitian builders and active developers.

-The associated keys are mainly used to sign git commits or the build results of Gitian builds.
+The keys are mainly used to sign git commits or the build results of Gitian builds.

 The most recent version of each pgp key can be found on most pgp key servers.